LCHoldings/blockcypher-discord-bot/README.md

     ```
     - Copy the URL that is generated and use it in the next steps.

-4. Create a Slack application
+4. Create a Discord Bot application
     - Go to the [Discord Developer Page](https://discord.com/developers/applications) and create a new application.
     - Copy the Application ID, Discord Token, Public Key Into the env
 5. Add the Discord Bot to a Server or Dm